By: Jeff Haskett, President

 3 Myths About the R&D Tax Credit for Small Businesses

-Regardless of how much we earn, which politicians we support, or what type of music we like to listen to, the one thing that unites pretty much all Americans is the desire for a lower tax bill.
+Regardless of how much we earn or what type of music we like to listen to, the one thing that unites the majority of Americans is the desire for a lower tax bill.

 Myth #1: I don’t qualify.

 Many businesses perform activities that qualify for the R&D tax credit without realizing it.
 The R&D tax credit can be used by companies of any size in industries ranging from software development to breweries.
 If you do anything technology-based, improve it, and sell it to customers, you probably qualify.

 Also, companies who participated in the Paycheck Protection Program or who plan to take advantage of the Employee Retention Tax Credit may still be eligible to claim the R&D credit.

 Myth #2: It can only be applied to income tax.

 This is not true.
 The credit can be taken as a payroll tax offset, up to $250K per year, by qualified small businesses.
 You are considered a qualified small business if you have less than $5 million in revenue and are within five years of your first gross receipt.
 If you have no payroll, the credit can be carried forward to the next quarterly return.
 The credit doesn’t expire and continues to be available until it can be fully used against payroll tax.
 Unused credits can also be useful upon exit.

 Myth #3: The savings aren’t worth it.